lispeak/lispeak/README.md

 | static   | dynamic   |
 | war      | peace     |

-It will be defined later
+It will be created later